California Democrat introduces bill to delay cap-and-trade expansion

 “Our projections indicate that by 2020 these programs will lower the cost of driving by about $400 a year per motorist,” he said.

-Also on Thursday, a group of 32 state lawmakers released a letter calling a redesign of the program “unacceptable” and business-as-usual reliance on fossil fuels “unacceptable.”

-Environmentalists blasted the bill, calling it an eleventh-hour attempt by oil companies to get out of the program, which they have long opposed.
+Environmentalists blasted the bill, calling it an eleventh-hour attempt by oil companies to get out of the program, which they have long oppposed.

 “It is disappointing that some members of the legislature are succumbing to oil company scare tactics, ignoring California’s trailblazing efforts to reduce carbon pollution and the real-time economic benefits they are delivering to their constituents,” said Adrienne Alvord of environmental group the Union of Concerned Scientists.